-We got there by focusing on our product—letting customers try it, making it easy to use, creating in loops for growth and adoption, and building a platform to turn leads into loyal customers.
+We got there by focusing on our product—letting target customers try it, making it easy to use, creating in loops for growth and adoption, and building a platform to turn leads into loyal potential customers.

 Free trial, Freemium model or Demo request?
 How would you choose the most appropriate and how?

 In my experience, getting people into the product as soon as possible is the best way to run a Product Led Growth strategy.